easttimor/aws-incident-response/README.md

 ```

 # API Watchlist
-> these are better suited for event driven alerting - future project
+> these are better suited for event driven alerting, and that's what the Terraform in this repo aims to provide.

 ## IAM
 ### Root Credential Use